john-belstner/QsoLogBook/README.md

   - The encryption key is stored in your home directory at `~/.qsologbook.key` (permissions 600).

 - 🌐 **LoTW Upload Support**
-  - Uses `tqsl` (TrustedQSL) command-line tool to sign ADIF files.
+  - Uses local `tqsl` (TrustedQSL) command-line tool to sign and upload ADIF files.
-  - Automatically uploads to LoTW using RFC-1867 protocol.
+  - Automatically uploads new QSOs to LoTW via TrustedQSL.

 - 🧭 **Graphical User Interface**
   - Built with Tkinter and ttk for a clean, cross-platform experience.